GluuFederation/gluu-gateway/README.md

 Gateway and Microservices Management Layer, delivering high performance and reliability.
 2. **[Gluu Kong plugins](https://github.com/GluuFederation/gluu-gateway/)**:
-User a Gluu Server to authenticate OAuth2 clients or to control access to upstream API's.
+Use a Gluu Server to authenticate OAuth2 clients or to control access to upstream API's.
 3. **[Gluu Gateway Admin Portal](https://github.com/GluuFederation/kong-plugins/tree/master/konga)**:
-An web administration portal, based on [Konga](https://github.com/pantsel/konga), that makes it easier to manage your Gluu Gateway.
+A web administration portal, based on [Konga](https://github.com/pantsel/konga), that makes it easier to manage your Gluu Gateway.
 4. **[oxd](https://oxd.gluu.org)**: OpenID Connect and UMA middleware service used for client credential management and cryptographic validation.